yarneo/influencers-in-instagram/README.md

 As the name hints, the second file removes duplicates and orders the influencers by amount of followers (decreasing).

-Don't forget to put your own foursquare and instagram client_id and client_secret
+Don't forget to put your own foursquare and instagram client_id and client_secret in <b>config.py</b>

 Godspeed.